drycc/workflow/src/applications/managing-app-processes.md

     CMD python -m SimpleHTTPServer 5000
     EXPOSE 5000

-For the above Dockerfile-based application, the `cmd` process type would run the Container `CMD` of `python -m SimpleHTTPServer 5000`.
+For the above Dockerfile-based application, the `web` process type would run the Container `CMD` of `python -m SimpleHTTPServer 5000`.

-Applications utilizing [remote Container images][container image], a `cmd` process type is also implied, and runs the `CMD` specified in the Container image.
+Applications utilizing [remote Container images][container image], a `web` process type is also implied, and runs the `CMD` specified in the Container image.

 !!! note
-    The `web` and `cmd` process types are special as they’re the only process types that will receive HTTP traffic from Workflow’s routers.
+    The `web` process type is special as they’is the default process type that will receive HTTP traffic from Workflow’s routers.
 Other process types can be named arbitrarily.

 ## Declaring Process Types